LambdaHack/LambdaHack/README.md

 not crucial to gameplay.

-Some effort has been put to help using the vty frontend with screen readers, but without feedback it's hard to say how accesible that setup is.
+Some effort has been put to help using the vty frontend with screen readers, but without feedback it's hard to say how accessible that setup is.
-As a side effect of screen reader support, there is no aiming line nor path in vty frontend.
+As a side effect of screen reader support, there is no aiming line nor path in vty frontend and some of the map positions highlighting is performed using the terminal cursor.
 Screen readers may also work better with animations turned off using `--noAnim` or the corresponding config file option.
-Note that unicode and cursor support are now necessary for correct output.

 Compilation of the library and sample game from source